lawren/software-manifesto/README.md

 ### 1. _Always_ start with the user.

-Don’t ask users what they want.
+Don’t ask users what they want[^2].
 Watch what they do.
 Understand the job they’re hiring your product to do.
 Treat UX research like debugging for real-world problems—because that’s exactly what it is.

 ### 2. Prioritize relentlessly.